Spot Price

-Before we venture into a little foundation must be set forth.
+Before we begin this venture, a little foundation must be set forth.

 Gold as a Safe Haven Asset